Hugh Mongtomery House

 Function - Category and Type

 Location of Supporting Documentation

-Culture and Heritage Division, PEI Department of Tourism and Culture, Charlottetown, PE C1A 7N8
+Heritage Places records, PEI Department of Education, Early Learning & Culture, Charlottetown, PE C1A 7N8

 Cross-Reference to Collection

 Green Gables House sits in the midst of Prince Edward Island National Park of Canada.
 A warm and welcoming residence, the one-and-a-half storey house is painted white and topped…

 Silver Bush Campbell Farm House is a well-preserved Gothic Revival farm house overlooking Campbell's Pond, also known as the Lake of Shining Waters, located in the rural community…

 Senator Donald Montgomery House